 As mentioned above, there are several types of migration strategies.
 Your task is to choose the most appropriate, the one that will fit your company’s workflow.
-Here is more detailed information about three recommended strategies for migration.

 When migration is done, consider the next decommissioning steps for on-premises infrastructure.
 Decommissioning allows for reducing IT overhead and eliminating the need to manage legacy systems.

 When your project is over, train all the stakeholders and employees to take full advantage of the new systems.
 Keep training and continuously updating your co-workers on new features, security measures, and collaboration opportunities the cloud gives.